chrisbinnie/kubernetes-security/index.md

 ### About the Author

-Author of Cloud Native Security and Kubernetes Security books, with extensive experience in enterprise container security implementations and Kubernetes security assessments.
+Author of Cloud Native Security and other cybersecurity books, with extensive experience in enterprise container security implementations and Kubernetes security assessments.

 Linux® is the registered trademark of Linus Torvalds.
 Kubernetes® is a registered trademark of The Linux Foundation.
-Use the information found on these pages at your own risk.
+Use the information from my notes found on these pages at your own risk.

 ### Related